What is a Foreign Subsidiary? Examples and Alternatives for Global Expansion

-- Restructuring - a parent company chooses the board of directors, so it is easier to transition the daughter company into the holding company’s corporate culture and values.
+A parent company chooses the board of directors, so it is easier to transition the daughter company into the holding company’s corporate culture and values.

-- Control - if the parent company has a controlling interest in a foreign subsidiary, it has a great influence on the decision-making process for the subsidiary’s plans and business activities.
+If the parent company has a controlling interest in a foreign subsidiary, it has a great influence on the decision-making process for the subsidiary’s plans and business activities.
 This enables the parent company to better execute business strategies in accordance with its wishes and plans.

-- Diversification - subsidiaries help manage the ever-growing activities of an expanding company.
+Subsidiaries help manage the ever-growing activities of an expanding company.
 The workload can be split into smaller groups and delegated to daughter companies allowing both domestic and foreign workers to remain completely focused on smaller tasks.
 Thus making the entire workload more easily manageable.

-- Limited liability - a parent company has limited liability for the business operations of its foreign subsidiary.
+A parent company has limited liability for the business operations of its foreign subsidiary.
 This means the parent company has a great deal of control while taking very few risks.

-- Resale value - if a subsidiary company is not meeting the holding company’s standards, the holding company can choose to sell it and get its investment back.
+If a subsidiary company is not meeting the holding company’s standards, the holding company can choose to sell it and get its investment back.

-- FDI - a company that provides foreign direct investment does not just bring money into the host country, it provides valuable technical and business knowledge and skills.
+A company that provides foreign direct investment does not just bring money into the host country, it provides valuable technical and business knowledge and skills.
 This is a great benefit for any host country.

 Cons of establishing a foreign subsidiary

 While it can be incredibly beneficial to parent companies to acquire subsidiaries in foreign countries, there are some downsides to it, as well.
 These disadvantages are mostly related to setting up a foreign subsidiary and navigating it in accordance with all of the plans of the holding company.

 Length and costs of the process